From

 She was born in Russia and came to the United States 79 years ago, settling in Albany, N.Y.
 She moved to Philadelphia, Pa., where she lived until relocating to Paterson 54 years ago.

-Mrs. Karpes had been working in social work for Philadelphia and New York City agencies.
-She also was an assistant to her husband in his dental practice in Paterson and was a children's librarian at the Philadelphia Free Public Library.
+Mrs. Karpes had been working in social work for agencies in Philadelphia and New York City.
+She was also an assistant to her husband in his dental practice in Paterson and was a children's librarian at the Philadelphia Free Public Library.

 She was a graduate of the University of Pennsylvania.

 Mrs. Karpes received an award for outstanding service in interfaith work.
-She was a lifelong Hadassah and B’nai B’rith Woman’s League member in Paterson.
+She was a lifelong Hadassah and B’nai B’rith Women’s League member in Paterson.

 Surviving are her husband, Dr. Benjamin B. Karpes; three daughters, Joan English of Raleigh, N.C., Ruth of New York City, and Simone Horenstein of Rockville Centre, N.Y.; five grandchildren; and a great-grandchild.